 CBD is non-psychoactive and non-intoxicating, when inhaled or ingested it interacts with CB1 and CB2 receptors that affect many different parts of our body (include body map).
 CBD also acts as an agonist on the receptors that metabolize cannabinoids, so it blocks THC from the receptors by taking its place.
 In some hospitals, patients admitted for consuming an excess of cannabis are treated with CBD to reduce the effects of THC.

-Too much of any one component of cannabis can thwart a beneficial high and eliminate the chance of an entourage effect.
+Too much of any one component of cannabis can thwart a beneficial high and reduce the synergistic Entourage Effect.
 The THC to CBD ratio is a key player in any cannabis experience.
 Finding the right balance for your body and your particular needs is critical.